Machismo: Depictions

+The model was developed around the idea that these six patterns are all influenced by men's fear of femininity.
+This theory was then partially supported by a study done by five professionals.
+Some tools already created to measure gender-role attitudes include the Personal Attributes Questionnaire, the Bem Sex-Role Inventory, the Attitudes Toward Women Scale, and the Attitudes Toward the Male's Role Scale.
+Evidence suggests that gender-roles conflicts inflicted by machismo can lead males who were raised with this mentality and or live in a society in which machismo is prevalent to suffer high levels of anxiety and low self-esteem.
+Additionally, studies found that many males facing such conflicts are subject to experience anger, depression, and substance abuse.

+Men and women

+Gender roles

-The idea of the male ego, where the male is symbolized as "hyper-masculine, virile, strong, paternalistic, sexually dominant, and the financial provider" is reinforced by the teachings of the Catholic Church, the main religion practiced in Cuba and Latina America in general.
+The idea of the male ego, where the male is symbolized as "hyper-masculine, virile, strong, paternalistic, sexually dominant, and the financial provider" is reinforced by the teachings of the Catholic Church, the main religion practiced in Cuba and Latin America in general.
 According to Catholic Church teachings, the female should be a virgin but it's less important for the male to be one.
 During colonial times, a female's chastity and demureness were linked to the family's societal standings [new], while the males were expected and sometimes pressured into proving their sexual prowess by having multiple partners.
 There was a duality in the expression of love.
 Men were supposed to express between physical loves, while women were expected to only express spiritual love and romantic love.
 Even after marriage, carnal love was frowned upon if the woman expressed it too vigorously, instead she was more delighted by the romantic expression of the love.

-Cuban machismo and its effect on women and LGBT community

-Because of the objectification of women, domestic violence often ignored when women decide to seek help from the police.
-Domestic abuse victims are given psychological counseling as a way to cope with their trauma, but little is done criminally to solve the problem.
-Domestic Abuse cases or other violent crimes committed against women, are very rarely reported on by the media, and the government does not release statistics that show the people the extent of the crimes.
-The Cuban Revolution changed some of the ways the people of Cuba viewed women.
-Fidel Castro in his own words saw that the women were going through 'a revolution within the revolution, and established the Federation of Cuban Women (FMC).
-This organization, headed by Vilma Espin, Castro's sister in law, helped women establish themselves better into the working world and in women's right issues.
-The FMC has continually advocated for women rights and in 1997 created the Grupo Nacional para la Prevencion y Atencion de la Violencia Familiar, a national group whose purpose is to study and find measures on how to get help for the women who fall victim to domestic violence.
-With the help of the FMC and the Grupo Nacional para la Prevencion y Atencion de la Violencia Familiar, women can file claims against their abusers at the Office of Victim Rights.
-They are also now able to get access to sexual abuse therapies.
-This by no way solves the issue of domestic abuse, but it is a turning point for the Cuban women who are now no longer feel powerless in the fight.
+Men and women in these belief systems are held at double standards, women, are quiet, clean, spiritual, pure and sexually conservative, whereas it is socially acceptable for men to be the opposite, loud, dirty, not religious, and sexually active and assertive.